Gypsum helps alleviate many common field problems faced by growers that raise corn, soybeans, peanuts, cotton and other crops.

 Highly productive soils soak up rainwater quickly and move moisture down through the soil profile so it is available when the crop needs it.
-Unfortunately, many Mid-South soils are slow to absorb water and ineffective in storing moisture.
-In heavy rains, the water runs off or fields may become ponded.
-This delays field work.
+Unfortunately, many tight clay Southeastern soils are slow to absorb water and ineffective in storing moisture.
+In heavy rains, the water runs off or fields may become ponded or water-logged at the surface so the ground stays wet for long periods.
 When the fields are dry, the soil becomes hard and concrete-like.
-Because water doesn’t absorb well into the soil, the crop may suffer in drought conditions because it doesn’t have access to moisture deep in the soil profile.
+Because water doesn’t absorb well into the soil, the crop may suffer because it doesn’t have access to moisture deep in the soil profile.
 Read more

-When soil is hard, tight and impermeable heavy rain runs off or water pools on the surface of the field.
-Wet spots are slow to dry which delays fieldwork and can cause poor root development, nutrient leaching and denitrification.
+When soil is hard, tight and impermeable - often the case with Southeastern clay type soils -- heavy rain runs off or water pools on the surface of the field.
+In low spots, growers see ponding and marshy, swampy patches.
+These spots are slow to dry which delays fieldwork and can cause poor root development, nutrient leaching and denitrification.
+Read more

 Soil erosion by water - the loss of soil and sediment - is a serious problem that can have significant negative impacts on agricultural productivity, drainage and surface water quality.
 Eroded topsoil transfers into streams and other waterways, causing potential surface water quality problems and hydrological damage that can be far-reaching within a watershed.
 Topsoil losses also reduce agronomic productivity.
 Read more